reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 In 2015, **2785 women** attended their events, and more than **8,600 applied**.
 All of those events were organized by volunteers: an army of 221 organizers and 920 coaches supported by 393 sponsors.

-In 2015, the Django Girls tutorial was translated to **12 languages** thanks to thousands hours of work contributed by **358 translators**.
-That's 29,4036 translated words. **169,107 people** visited the [Django Tutorial](https://tutorial.djangogirls.org/en/) generating more than 2 million page views!
+In 2015, the Django Girls tutorial was translated to **12 languages** thanks to thousands hours of work contributed by **358 translators**.  **169,107 people** visited the [Django Tutorial](https://tutorial.djangogirls.org/en/) generating more than 2 million page views!
 More data is available in the [2015 Django Girls Report](https://djangogirls.org/2015/).

 ## How connected are the Python communities?
 Below is a network of some of the Python communities.
 It is unknown whether and to what extent the communities collaborate with each other.